-The Company's head office address is 202 - 837 West Hastings Street, Vancouver, British Columbia, Canada, V6C 3N6.
-The Company's registered and records office address is 202 - 837 West Hastings Street, Vancouver, BC, V6C 3N6.
+The Company's registered address, head office, principal address and records office is 202 - 837 West Hastings Street, Vancouver, British Columbia, Canada, V6C 3N6.

 The Company is considered to be in the exploration stage with respect to its interests in exploration and evaluation assets.
 The recoverability of the amounts comprising exploration and evaluation assets is dependent upon the confirmation of economically recoverable reserves, the ability of the Company to obtain necessary financing to successfully complete their exploration and development and upon future profitable production.